Kim Kardashian Critical Of Her Figure In Revealing Video, Complains About Her ‘Bra Fat’

-Kim Kardashian was earning praise for her flawless figure earlier this week, but just a few days later the reality television star and social media maven was quick to point out her own flaws to fans.
+Kim Kardashian was earning praise for her gorgeous figure earlier this week, but just a few days later, the reality television star and social media maven was quick to point out her flaws to fans.

 In a video promoting products from the SKIMS shapewear line, Kim opened up to fans about her “bra fat” that appears when she wears certain tops.
 As OK! magazine reported, the 39-year-old recommended one of the products because she said it prevents her back fat from being seen.